 Summer hats when I was growing up weren’t so much fashion accessories as they were obligations.
 I can’t say that I always wore my wide-brimmed panama without complaint, but I have my mom to thank for teaching me to protect my skin.
 Here’s a roundup of summer sun hats:

 The Summer Straw Hat most closely resembles the hats my sisters and I wore as kids.
-It's discreet and classic and a wide brim offers solid sun protection; it's $34.50 at J. Crew.
+It’s discreet and classic, with a wide brim that offers solid sun protection; $34.50 at J. Crew.

 For gardeners hoping to stand out from the crowd, this Braided Beach Hat might do the trick; $255 from Rag & Bone.

-The Columbia Packable Sonoma Hat is foldable for easy travel; $30 at REI.
+The Packable Sun Hat has a four-inch brim and is foldable for easy travel; $29.50 at REI.

 For a slightly more refined look, you might choose the Somerset Hat, $58 at Terrain.

-The Biltmore for Madewell Panama Hat looks like it would be lightweight and cool for hot afternoons, $43.50 at Madewell.
+The Biltmore for Madewell Woven Fedora looks like it would be lightweight and cool for hot afternoons; $49.50 at Madewell.

 This Braided Wide Hat has a sun protection rating of SPF 50; $19.99 from Gardeners Edge.

-If you're hoping to add just a touch of drama to your gardening, the Variance Floppy Hat might be your pick.
-It's $38 from Anthropologie.
+If you’re hoping to add just a touch of drama to your gardening, the Variance Floppy Hat might be your pick.
+It’s on sale for $19.99 from Anthropologie.

 Above: Crocheted of paperbraid, a Cream Bude Trilby Hat from Christys’ Hats has a rolled-up brim; it’s £35 from Liberty of London.